 As mentioned above, as you eat your breakfast or bask in the quiet, use the opportunity to take a few minutes to review your to-do list for the day.

 This review can help you remember what you’ve got going on as well as prioritize it in your mind.
 Move the more important tasks to the top of the list so they get done sooner; juggle the less urgent items for later.
 This way, you’ll get the more important stuff done right away and set yourself up for increased productivity for the rest of the day!

 6 – Journal

-Journaling isn’t for everyone, and I personally prefer to do this at the end of the day, but I do think there’s value in considering it for your morning routine.
+Journaling isn’t for everyone, but there is value in considering it for your morning routine.

-Jot down your thoughts, goals, ideas, dreams, worries.
+Journaling is another way of meditating, expunging stuff out of your head, and reducing the weight you carry.
+Jot down your thoughts, goals, ideas, dreams, and worries.
 Show your gratitude for the things you have and what’s going right in your life.
-Journaling is another way of meditating but also expunging stuff out of your head and reducing the weight you carry.

 You don’t have to spend too much time here or even do it every day.
 This is purely based on what you feel like saying or are thinking.